PolyphasicDevTeam/NapGod.js/commands/help/products.md

 More information regarding products can be found on: <https://polyphasic.net/polyphasic-sleep/adaptation/products/>

 We do not endorse any specific products from specific sellers!
-For alternatives, ask in #sleep_tech!
+For alternatives, ask in #sleep_tech.

-Amazon requires that the following sentance is mentioned:
+*Amazon requires that the following sentance is mentioned:*
 As an Amazon Associate I earn from qualifying purchases.

 Some fellow polyphasers now offer redistributions of items with long shipping times, or exclusive items.
 Check here: <https://docs.google.com/spreadsheets/d/1w8uIIdOcAymnsmBfHd-gENqZWczCChmku9LaEKHJrOo/edit?usp=sharing>